rdoxenham/openstack-training/documentation/openstack-manual.md

 	# nova-manage service list
 	Binary           Host                        Zone             Status     State Updated_At
 	nova-scheduler   openstack-controller        internal         enabled    :-)   2013-06-09 00:13:17
-	nova-compute     openstack-compute1        	 nova             enabled    :-)   2013-06-09 00:13:10
+	nova-compute     openstack-compute        	 nova             enabled    :-)   2013-06-09 00:13:10
 	nova-conductor   openstack-controller        internal         enabled    :-)   2013-06-09 00:13:17

-We can see that nova-scheduler and nova-conductor is running on openstack-openstack-controller (where nova-api also runs, but isn't shown here) and nova-compute is running on openstack-openstack-compute1.
+We can see that nova-scheduler and nova-conductor is running on openstack-openstack-controller (where nova-api also runs, but isn't shown here) and nova-compute is running on openstack-openstack-compute.
 This is all shared via AMQP/qpid.
 To test integration with Glance, for example:

 	# nova image-list
 	+--------------------------------------+------------------------------+--------+--------+